trestini/delayer-aws/docs/lambda-guide.md

 *   sns-action-sqssender
 *   sns-event-kinesis-stream

+For Streaming data, the pattern must be:

+`stream`-`source`-`name`

+Where `source` is the data source of the streaming data.

+Examples:
+*   stream-dynamodb-enqueuer
+*   stream-kinesis-usage_data

 ## File structure

 Assuming `task-1minute-warmer` as the name of the example lambda, below the file structure